 Puebla is generally one of the safest cities in Mexico.
 But as you travel to any city, you still want to be sensible and stay in the more populated areas where possible.
 Stick into central and tourist areas such as Centro Historico, you will be safe.

-Centro Historico is the best area for first time visitors.
-Central location, you will be within walking distance to attractions and historical sites.
+Centro Historico is the best area to stay in Puebla for first-timers.
+It is the heart of the city and has a widest range of accommodation, major attractions and historical sites.
 The historic center also offers a lively atmosphere with plenty of restaurants and bars.

 |💖 Best Area for first-timers:||Centro Historico|